-You can visit the house where Mark Twain wrote his most enduring works, check out masterpieces by Caravaggio and Monet at the Wadsworth Atheneum and catch a Minor League game at the new Dunkin’ Donuts Park.
+You can visit the house where Mark Twain wrote his most enduring works, and check out masterpieces by Caravaggio and Monet at the Wadsworth Atheneum.
+Finally, don’t forget to catch a Minor League game at the new Dunkin’ Park.

 Let’s explore the best things to do in Hartford: